redhat-cip/keystone_SAML_howto/SAML_Howto_part1_IdP.md

 * ["LogFiles - Shibboleth 1.x" on Shibboleth.net](https://wiki.shibboleth.net/confluence/display/SHIB/LogFiles) - activate logging
 * ["IdPConfiguration - Shibboleth 2.x" on Shibboleth.net](https://wiki.shibboleth.net/confluence/display/SHIB2/IdPConfiguration)

-I strongly advise to set logging as verbose as possible in order to troubleshoot problems.
-This is how I found out I was using incorrect certificates, and that my LDAP credentials were incorrect.
+I strongly advise to set logging as verbose as possible (see /opt/shibboleth-idp/conf/logging.conf) in order to troubleshoot problems.
+This is how I found out I was using incorrect certificates, and that my LDAP credentials were incorrect: the log file you want to check is /opt/shibboleth-idp/logs/idp-process.log .